 If you are a person that loves to hike or walk uphill, then Lisbon is the city for you—but for most of us, it can be a challenge.

-Lisbon is a walkable city however, it also has a great transportation system if you aren’t keen on walking.
-There are also hundreds of eager tuk-tuk drivers that can easily zip you and your family up any of the steep hills.
+Lisbon is a walkable city.
+However, it also has a great transportation system if you aren’t keen on walking.
+Hundreds of eager tuk-tuk drivers can easily zip you and your family up any of the steep hills.
 Last but certainly not least, UBER works well in Lisbon and can be cheap.